INEC’s BVAS Voting Technology: The Loopholes

 The analogue voting system involved ballot papers and boxes, as well as other non-digital processes.

-As a result, voting, verification, result collations, counting, and final announcements gave rooms for rigging.
+As a result, voting, verification, result collations and viewing, counting, and final announcements gave rooms for rigging.

 Also, with the rigging, candidates who were not the people’s choices emerged leaders.